For basic information on the Corporate Activity Tax, visit our frequently asked questions.

 A business must register for the CAT within 30 days of realizing $750,000 in commercial activity for the year.
 A penalty of $100 per month may be assessed for failing to register, up to $1,000 per calendar year (ORS 317A.131).
 Once registered, re-registration in subsequent years is not required.
 Detailed registration instructions are available on the CAT training materials webpage.

 No two taxpayers are exactly alike.
 The facts and circumstances of each taxpayer is unique, but every taxpayer will need the same information to determine their liability under the Corporate Activity Tax.
 Calculating CAT liability is also discussed in the Commercial Activity Subtraction video on the CAT training materials webpage.
-For further information, please refer to the general guidance on calculating a business’s CAT liability or use the CAT estimated payment calculation worksheet to estimate your liability.
+For further information, please refer to the general guidance on calculating a business’s CAT liability.
 If you have additional questions, please send them to the CAT policy team at firstname.lastname@example.org.

 Commercial activity is realized according to the method of accounting